Generating Novel Scene Compositions from Single Images and Videos: Related work

-Most recently, FastGAN \citep{anonymous2021towards} proposed to train an unconditional GAN for few-shot image synthesis from scratch.
-To avoid overfitting, they enabled a fast learning of the generator through a skip-layer channel-wise excitation module, and used a self-supervised discriminator to continuously provide useful signals to the generator.
-However, FastGAN still suffers to successfully learn from a single image or video.
-Although the single video setting has similar number of training frames to the few-shot setting ($\sim$100 samples), it provides much less variability in training data due to high correlation of adjacent frames, leading FastGAN to memorization issues (see Fig.~\ref{fig:qual_video}).

-Another line of work focused on improving the stability of GANs when trained with limited data.
-To prevent the discriminator from overfitting, \cite{Karras2020TrainingGA,Zhao2020ImageAF,Zhao2020DifferentiableAF} explored differentiable data augmentations (DA) for both real and generated images. \cite{tseng2021regularizing} proposed to regularize GANs under limited data with a LeCam consistency loss, showing it to be complementary to DA techniques.
-These works used limited, but still relatively large training sets ($\geqslant$ $1$k images) compared to the few-shot and single video regimes ($\leqslant$ $100$).
-As shown in Sec.~\ref{sec:exp_ablations}, using DA alone is not enough to achieve good diversity when learning from a single image or video.
+\myparagraph{Few-shot GANs.} Another line of work focused on improving the stability of GANs when trained with few images.
+To prevent the GAN discriminator from overfitting, \cite{Karras2020TrainingGA}, \cite{Zhao2020ImageAF}, and \cite{Zhao2020DifferentiableAF} explored differentiable data augmentations (DA) for both real and generated images.
+Since then, \cite{tseng2021regularizing}, \cite{yang2021data}, \cite{jiang2021deceive}, and \cite{chen2021data} proposed various alternative approaches, showing them to be complementary to DA techniques.
+These works used limited, but still relatively large training sets ($\geqslant$ $1$k images) compared to the few-shot setting and our proposed single video regimes ($\leqslant$ $100$).
+As our experiments demonstrate (see Sec.~\ref{sec:exp_ablations}), using DA alone is not enough to achieve good diversity when learning from a single image or video.

+Another work, FastGAN \citep{anonymous2021towards}, proposed to train an unconditional GAN from scratch on around 100 images.
+This model avoids overfitting thanks to the proposed skip-layer channel-wise excitation module in the generator and a self-supervised discriminator.
+However, FastGAN still struggles to successfully learn from a single image and even from a single video: although our proposed single video setting has a similar number of training frames to a standard few-shot dataset ($\sim$100 samples), it provides much less variability in training data due to a high correlation of adjacent frames, which leads to memorization issues, as will be discussed in Sec.~\ref{sec:exp_sin_vid}.

+\myparagraph{Content-style separation in GANs.} Our work is also related to prior research on the content-style separation in GANs.
+Prior works focused on disentangling content and style features for unconditional image synthesis \citep{wu2019disentangling}, image-to-image translation \citep{huang2018multimodal}, or image manipulation \citep{Park2020SwappingAF}.
+These models generate different images by separately varying the content and style vectors used for the generator.
+In this work, we differently explore the idea of separating the \textit{discriminator's} learning of image content and layout, and demonstrate its potential to mitigate memorization and induce diversity in extremely low data regimes.